artop123/strava-statistics/README.md

 # Your birthday.
 Needed to calculate heart rate zones.
 ATHLETE_BIRTHDAY=YYYY-MM-DD
 # History of weight (in kg or pounds, depending on UNIT_SYSTEM).
 Needed to calculate relative w/kg.
+# Can also be filepath to .json file.
+Remember to add that file to docker compose
 # Check https://github.com/robiningelbrecht/strava-statistics/wiki for more info.
+# ATHLETE_WEIGHTS='/data/weight.json'
 ATHLETE_WEIGHTS='{
     "YYYY-MM-DD": 74.6,
     "YYYY-MM-DD": 70.3